 Workers’ compensation-specific medical treatment, billing and documentation requirements are unique and can be complex, so choosing providers who understand the process can make everything run much more smoothly.
-Pinnacol requires all providers who participate in our SelectNet provider network to achieve and maintain Level I or Level II accreditation through the DOWC or complete Pinnacol’s Workers’ Compensation Basics for Providers online course, which means they are adept at the workers’ compensation treatment protocols and processes in Colorado.
+Pinnacol requires all primary care providers who participate in our SelectNet provider network to achieve and maintain Level I accreditation through the DOWC or complete Pinnacol’s Workers’ Compensation Basics for Providers online course, which means they are adept at the workers’ compensation treatment protocols and processes in Colorado.
 In addition, all physicians who are board certified in occupational medicine are required to achieve and maintain Level II accreditation through the DOWC.

 Location, location, location